habi/gratipay.com/www/about/policies/terms-of-service.md

 1. The Gratipay Model and General Rules

-  1. The Service is a platform to enable Teams of Gratipay Participants to receive payments to fund **Open Work**.
+  1. The Service is a platform to enable Teams of Gratipay Participants to receive payments to fund **Open Work.
 Open Work means that the Team provides a clear path for any individual to voluntarily begin contributing to the Team's work and to share in any revenue the Team generates.
-Some examples of Teams performing Open Work include an open source software project that pays contributors, or a hackerspace that pays individuals to teach classes or manage its operations.
+Some examples of Teams performing Open Work include an open source software project that pays contributors, or a hackerspace that pays individuals to teach classes or manage its operations.**

   1. The Participant who establishes a Team is its Owner.
 Teams may optionally have other Members.

-  1. When you establish a Team on the Service to fund your Open Work, you agree that payments will be used exclusively to support the Open Work described in your Team's profile.
+  1. When you establish a Team on the Service to fund your **Open Work**, you agree that payments will be used exclusively to support the **Open Work** described in your Team's profile.

-  1. When you make a payment to a Team, it is a payment to fund the Open Work the Team provides.
+  1. When you make a payment to a Team, it is a payment to fund the **Open Work** the Team provides.
 You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Team, unless the Team explicitly offers those things to Participants.

-  1. By accepting a payment from a Participant, a Team forms an agreement with that Participant to perform the Open Work described in its profile.
-The Service is a platform to facilitate this agreement.
+  1. By accepting a payment from a Participant, a Team forms an agreement with that Participant to perform the **Open Work described in its profile.** The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Team or the Participant if either party breaches the terms of the agreement (e.g. if the Team fails to provide the promised services).

   1. Gratipay is not obligated to provide refunds under any circumstance.
-Teams are responsible for producing the Open Work they offer.
-Gratipay does not hold funds on behalf of Teams, and does not warrant or guarantee that Teams will provide the Open Work they promise.
+Teams are responsible for producing the **Open Work** they offer.
+Gratipay does not hold funds on behalf of Teams, and does not warrant or guarantee that Teams will provide the **Open Work** they promise.

-1. Payroll Rules
+1. Take-What-You-Want Payout Rules

-  1. Teams can use the Service's Payroll feature to automatically divide incoming payments among Team Members, according to the allocation set by the Owner and/or Members.
+  1. Teams can use the Service's Take-What-You-Want Payouts feature to automatically divide incoming payments among Team Members, according to the allocation set by the Owner and/or Members.

-  1. Gratipay does not determine how a Team's Payroll is allocated and is not responsible for how Teams internally distribute payments.
-The agreement between Team Members and Owners regarding the allocation of payments is solely between those parties.
+  1. Gratipay does not determine how a Team's Take-What-You-Want Payouts are allocated and is not responsible for how Teams internally distribute payments.
+The agreement between Team Members and Owners regarding the allocation of payouts is solely between those parties.

 1. Rules for Gratipay Teams

-  1. Teams may accept payments on the Service only for Open Work, meaning that they provide a clear path for any individual to voluntarily begin contributing to the Team's work, and to share in any revenue the Team generates.
+  1. Teams may accept payments on the Service only for **Open Work, meaning that they provide a clear path for any individual to voluntarily begin contributing to the Team's work, and to share in any revenue the Team generates.**

   1. A Team can only begin receiving payments from Participants once it has provided a working withdrawal mechanism for receiving payments (e.g. bank account information).

-  1. Teams and their Open Work must be consistent with Gratipay's [Brand Guidelines](http://inside.gratipay.com/big-picture/brand/) and Acceptable Use Policy.
+  1. Teams and their **Open Work** must be consistent with Gratipay's [Brand Guidelines](http://inside.gratipay.com/big-picture/brand/) and Acceptable Use Policy.